Learning Disabilities and Online College

 Accommodations

-Online colleges' accommodations for students with learning disabilities can include assistive software, extended deadlines, and tutoring support.
-Assistive technology in particular has made significant strides in augmenting students' learning experiences.
+Online colleges can accommodate students with learning disabilities by offering assistive software, extended deadlines, and tutoring support.
+Assistive technology, in particular, has made significant strides in augmenting students’ learning experiences.

 Here, we provide an overview of common support resources for learning disabilities that you can expect from online colleges.